Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Even while taking modafinil we can find ourselves distracted by things like Facebook, Instagram, friends, and family, or other forms of procrastination like house cleaning or online shopping.

-In order to get the most out of your modafinil (and study efforts in general), you need to make your environment conducive to learning.
+To get the most out of your modafinil (and study efforts in general), you need to make your environment conducive to learning.

 Close webpages like Facebook and turn your phone on “do not disturb” mode.
 Clear your desk before you start working, or go somewhere to work that’s quiet and away from your normal distractions.